Mini Review ARTICLE

 (2) The integrity of the epithelial barrier is ensured by several junctional structures located in the intercellular space (Farquhar and Palade, 1963; Cereijido et al., 2004); these structures are described below (Figure 1).

 Figure 1.
-Architecture of epithelial cell–cell junctions.
-Left: Transmission electronic micrograph of epithelial junctions (From Rhodin, 1974).
-Right: Corresponding diagram representing the three junctional structures along the junctional cleft.
+Architecture of epithelial cell-cell junctions.
+Diagram respresenting the three junctional structures along the junctional cleft.
 The homophilic adhesive proteins are shown, together with their main cytoplasmic partners.

 Tight junctions (TJs), located near the apical side of the epithelium, are composed of a branching network of close contacts between neighboring cells, forming a continuous junction (“zonula”) at the cellular periphery and establishing a “gate” between the apical and basal compartments.
 The transmembrane proteins mediating homophilic adhesion at TJ are members of the claudin family, as well as occludin, tricellulin and the junctional adhesion molecule (JAM) proteins.
 Their intracellular domains interact with ZO-1, -2 and -3 proteins, which constitute molecular platforms for various cytosolic components, including actin filaments.